top of page

 User flow allows for an easier understanding of journey

 As our lo-fi wireframes came together, we created a user flow.
 This helped us understand the user's journey as they use our product.
 It also helped us understand the number of potential outcomes our users could have, from the card they choose to the amount they spend.
-This understanding was crucial in our conversations with our dev and data teams.
+This understanding was crucial in our conversations with our developer and data teams.

 TOP user flow.png